Skip to main content

 alt text

-4. In the dialog box, review the ports that are already opened by default.
+4. In the dialog box, review the ports that are already open by default.

-Ports 9001 / 9002: Default system-provided ports used for exposing applications externally.
+Ports 9001 / 9002: Default system-provided ports used to expose applications externally.

 alt text

-5. If your application's port is not within the default range, you can add a custom port under Custom Open Ports.
+5. If your application's port is falls outside the default range, you can add a custom port under Custom Open Ports.

 a.
 Choose + Custom Open Port.

 b.
 Select an agreement and enter a port number (range: 1–65535).
-Then choose Generate.
-The system assigns a Public Access Address automatically.
+Then select Generate.
+The system automatically assigns a public access address.

 tip